MelonKony/millmint/site/stories/2024-01-19-inspectors.md

 Astrid (left) likes her job.
 Laura (right) is only here because she dropped out of chemistry at Montre University.
 {{</note>}}

-Astrid and Laura are junior inspectors for the {{<link/bureau-of-housing>}}, which fields concerns from homeowners in municipalised homes.
+Astrid and Laura are junior inspectors for the [[Bureau of Housing]], which fields concerns from homeowners in municipalised homes.

 In Vekllei, land "owns itself" as a seperate entity, and state and private ownership are a contract with that land.
 As such, land ownership is an overlapping claim by these three agents.